k3lpi3b4nsh33/BlindEdr/README.md

 # Thanks
 This project was largely inspired by [RealBlindingEDR](https://github.com/myzxcg/RealBlindingEDR).
 Start with a simple small driver and then make driver function calls.

+# Update

+- [x] Adapt the program to the latest version of Windows

+> Enable the program to function properly on the latest Windows 11 24H2 version, provided that administrator privileges are required to run `BlindEDR.exe`.
+> If it is a different version, `BlindEDR.exe` can be run without the need for an administrator after starting the driver service.